ChasePodiatry/Website/_pages/privacy-policy.md

 ## Any questions?

-If you have any questions about this privacy policy or your personal data, please write to us by email to [reception@chase-podiatry.co.uk](mailto:reception@chase-podiatry.co.uk) or by post to Chase Podiatry & Chiropody, 10 Mill Street, Cannock, WS11 0DL, United Kingdom.
+If you have any questions about this privacy policy or your personal data, please write to us by email to [reception@chase-podiatry.co.uk](mailto:reception@chase-podiatry.co.uk) or by post to Chase Podiatry, 10 Mill Street, Cannock, WS11 0DL, United Kingdom.